 California, like most states, has a long and unfortunate history of allowing racial and other forms of segregation to be perpetuated through the use of restrictive language written into covenants.
 While these laws have long been unenforceable, they are still offensive.
 This legislation will allow for the affected records to be masked or redacted.

 Equal Treatment of "Affordable" and "Market-Rate" Units

-REALTORS® will sponsor legislation to ensure that multifamily properties provide the occupants of “affordable” units access to the same common entrances, common areas, and amenities that are available to the occupants of market-rate units and do not isolate “affordable” units to a specific floor or area.
+REALTORS® sponsor AB 491 (Gonzalez) to ensure that multifamily properties provide the occupants of “affordable” units access to the same common entrances, common areas, and amenities that are available to the occupants of market-rate units and do not isolate “affordable” units to a specific floor or area.